 Kiel University is a place of research, teaching and supporting early career researchers, and it is therefore fully committed to upholding professional scientific standards and to ensuring that ethical research guidelines are established and adhered to.
 All scientific work at the CAU is based on the principles of good scientific practice.

 Kiel University feels particularly obliged to support researchers at the start of their careers and offers a range of coordinated funding programmes for young scientists.
-There is also the Graduate Center, which advises doctoral researchers at the CAU, and the Postdocs Online Portal for postdoc graduates.
+There is also the Graduate Center, which advises doctoral researchers at the CAU, and the Postdoc Center for researchers in the qualification phase after their doctorate.

 The Research Funding divisions at Kiel University offer services and advice on applications, contract management and third-party funds management.
 They can help in all phases of a research project.